📣 New: Professional PDF proposals now include client e-approval tracking. See what's new →

 • Scope confusion

-• Poor visibility into revisions
+• Poor revision visibility

 • Lack of estimate history